ahmet/awesome-web3/README.md

 - [Chainlist](https://chainlist.org) - List of EVM networks, Chain IDs and Network IDs.
 - [Crypto Payroll](https://www.request.finance/payroll) - Automate and simplify payroll operations in crypto.
+- [Mest](https://mest.io/stories/head-first-wallet) - Mest is a wallet tracker powered by the community that delivers diverse insights and connects people with blockchains.

 ## Contribute